Value-add to your services by using evidence-based approaches to cattle medicine and production problems that increase your client’s bottom line.

 Clayton Knight, QLD

 By successfully completing this course, you will:

-- Describe the principles of herd health to colleagues and clients
+- Be able to describe the principles of herd health to colleagues and clients

 - Develop the skills to work-up common primary presenting complaints in individual animals and herds